-15 Disassemble the ballot instructions on the side of the box and place it in its bag.
+15 Disassemble the ballot box using the instructions on the side of the box and place it in its bag.
 The ballot box remains in the polling place and will be picked up after Election Day.

-The head judge will RETURN the Ballot Transfer Case to the Elections office.
+The head judge will RETURN the

+Ballot Transfer Case to the

+Elections office.